mouseless/mouseless.org/how-we-work.md

 #### Apply Upgrades

-Using our headless opinionated .NET framework we manage to easily upgrade customer projects.
+Using our opinionated framework we manage to easily upgrade customer projects.

 :link-button{to="https://baked.mouseless.codes/release-notes/v0-13#net-upgrade" text="See in Baked"}